-In January, we kept busy discussing the hand-drawing style4 and grunge trend5 in modern Web design.
+In January, we kept busy discussing the hand-drawing style and grunge trend in modern Web design.
 Some of our readers got excited, some were disappointed, but the trend indeed developed and is still apparent today.
-Our readers found our article 10 Principles Of Effective Web Design6 useful and the review of innovative designs and devices7 quite inspirational.
+Our readers found our article 10 Principles Of Effective Web Design useful and the review of innovative designs and devices quite inspirational.
 And so did we!

-We continue to pay attention to essential design elements, such as navigation menus12, but also start to pay closer attention to small design details – for example, reviewing best practices for the design of date stamps13 and shopping carts14.
-The best posts of the month are eye-catching and useful: one showcases (really) stunning desktop wallpapers15, another presents powerful CSS techniques16 for effective coding.
+We continue to pay attention to essential design elements, such as navigation menus, but also start to pay closer attention to small design details – for example, reviewing best practices for the design of date stamps and shopping carts.
+The best posts of the month are eye-catching and useful: one showcases (really) stunning desktop wallpapers, another presents powerful CSS techniques for effective coding.

-In the beginning of March, we’re concerned with useful guidelines for creating a successful online portfolio19 and developing a grid-based design20.
-We discover that many readers find the post about Adobe Fireworks Tutorials and Downloads21 extremely useful and find Adobe Fireworks itself really underestimated.
+In the beginning of March, we’re concerned with useful guidelines for creating a successful online portfolio and developing a grid-based design.
+We discover that many readers find the post about Adobe Fireworks Tutorials and Downloads extremely useful and find Adobe Fireworks itself really underestimated.
 Maybe we should prepare another article on Fireworks in 2009.

 An outrageous scandal in May!
 We decide to discontinue our “Best Of” series.
 Reason?
 The posts always take way too much work and don’t get enough traffic (compared to other articles).
 Still, we continue to collect useful references and bookmark them; they’ll all be presented in one-off posts.

 We look for new ideas and new concepts for our articles.
-We decide to conduct a thorough review of WYSIWYG editors37, CSS editors38 and other source-code editors39.
+We decide to conduct a thorough review of WYSIWYG editors, CSS editors and other source-code editors.
 We select the most advanced tools in each category, install them all, test them, compare them and present the results over a few posts.
 A great amount of time went into preparing these three articles.
 Our readers appreciate it and comment on the articles with new suggestions and some really useful alternative editors.

 In the end, we select 15 articles and publish them.
 The winner is the author of a post about the top 10 CSS-based table designs and is awarded an Apple MacBook Air.
 It turns out the winner lives in Indonesia.
 You can imagine then that delivery of the prize is quite adventurous… and expensive.
 But we don’t care.

-We also conduct an extensive study of Web Form Design Patterns53 (part 254) and suggest some guidelines for the design of beautiful and effective Web forms.
+We also conduct an extensive study of Web Form Design Patterns (part 2) and suggest some guidelines for the design of beautiful and effective Web forms.
 Our readers are partly overwhelmed, and we are completely off our schedule – and tired, too!

 In August, our magazine is full of posts from the participants in our Smashing Author Contest.
 Unfortunately, some readers don’t understand why Smashing Magazine suddenly changed its format and publishes briefer articles more frequently.

 September is also “toolbox” month at Smashing Magazine.
 We come up with the idea of collecting the most useful resources and tutorials for the most popular content management systems.
-We start with WordPress64 and Drupal65, and in the next months ExpressionEngine66, Textpattern67 and Movable Type68 are covered as well.
+We start with WordPress and Drupal, and in the next months ExpressionEngine, Textpattern and Movable Type are covered as well.
 Thanks to the hard work of our brilliant author Steven Snell (applause, please).

 October sees the most articles published on Smashing Magazine in any month.
 We offer our readers various types of content, a good mixture of different things, we risk new ideas and release a couple of freebies.
 And it works!

-The most successful posts of the month are Jacob Gube’s Ultimate Collection Of Useful Photoshop Actions80 (applause, please) and Steve Snell’s collection of Best Adobe Illustrator Tutorials81.
+The most successful posts of the month are Jacob Gube’s Ultimate Collection Of Useful Photoshop Actions (applause, please) and Steve Snell’s collection of Best Adobe Illustrator Tutorials.
 We appreciate it and increase the payment to our authors.

-In November, Jacob Gube strikes again with 15 Helpful In-Browser Web Development Tools82.
+In November, Jacob Gube strikes again with 15 Helpful In-Browser Web Development Tools.
 The article spreads like a virus in social media.
-Steven Snell explores Newspaper Website Design83 and comes up with interesting trends and examples.
+Steven Snell explores Newspaper Website Design and comes up with interesting trends and examples.

-We also declare war on cluttered, unreadable code and present Principles For Keeping Your Code Clean85.
-And in the post about Billboard Top 40 Design Showcase86, our community agrees that music industry websites are in trouble: the websites just look bad, both from aesthetic and usability points of view.
+We also declare war on cluttered, unreadable code and present Principles For Keeping Your Code Clean.
+And in the post about Billboard Top 40 Design Showcase, our community agrees that music industry websites are in trouble: the websites just look bad, both from aesthetic and usability points of view.

-We also return to our roots and provide our readers with well-researched posts on CSS and graphics: one showcase on dual-screen wallpapers89 and another on CSS tools90.
+We also return to our roots and provide our readers with well-researched posts on CSS and graphics: one showcase on dual-screen wallpapers and another on CSS tools.
 Neither article gets as much traffic as we expect, and we are a little bit disappointed, but we know we did the right thing and that these articles are the kind our readers expect.

-Meanwhile, Steven Snell collects custom shapes for Photoshop92, Dirk Metzmacher takes care of Christmas Photoshop tutorials93, and Jacob Gube looks around for Digital Photography Photoshop tutorials94.
+Meanwhile, Steven Snell collects custom shapes for Photoshop, Dirk Metzmacher takes care of Christmas Photoshop tutorials, and Jacob Gube looks around for Digital Photography Photoshop tutorials.
 This has been a trend throughout 2009; in fact, we have never delivered as many tutorials and resources on Adobe Photoshop, Illustrator and Fireworks as we did in 2008.
 And we’ll definitely continue this in 2009.

 Since the very beginning of the year, we’ve been releasing freebies in our magazine.
 In the end, we released so many freebies that we had to create a new category for them.
 So far, we have released over 60 free icon packs, brush sets, WordPress themes and vector graphics.
 In fact, many readers complained about “way too many freebies” in our magazine, another reason we ask our readers for their opinion.

-Exemplary results of our cooperation with various designers worldwide are the WordPress theme Notepad Chaos97, designed by Evan Eckard, and the Dellipack No. 2 icon set designed by Wendell Fernandes.
+Exemplary results of our cooperation with various designers worldwide are the WordPress theme Notepad Chaos, designed by Evan Eckard, and the Dellipack No. 2 icon set designed by Wendell Fernandes.

 Smashing Magazine is not just Vitaly Friedman, Sven Lennartz and Michael Dobler.
 The magazine couldn’t exist without the tremendous support of our brilliant Smashing team.
 Here are some of the people who helped our magazine over the last year.
 Thanks, guys, we really appreciate it.

-Jeff Gardner102 is a business nerd.
+Jeff Gardner is a business nerd.
 He loves Excel, making graphs and helping companies figure out how to perform better.
 He also enjoys writing, building websites, photography and being outside.
 You can check him out at his blog or look at some of his photos on his photography site.

-Dmitry Fadeyev is the co-founder of the Pixelshell106 web design studio.
+Dmitry Fadeyev is the co-founder of the Pixelshell web design studio.
 He enjoys creating functional websites and is especially interested in all the small details that add up to make great user interfaces.
-Dmitry also runs the Usability Post107 blog where you can read his thoughts on good design and usability.
+Dmitry also runs the Usability Post blog where you can read his thoughts on good design and usability.

 Chris Coyier is a web designer, wannabe developer, and amateur banjo player currently living in Portland, Oregon.